-- Common Curriculum, major requirements, and electives to bring the total semester credit hours for graduation to a minimum of 124 semester credit hours - Submission of all official transcripts of work completed at other institutions by the deadline as specified by the Office of the Registrar to ensure credit towards degree - A major in one of the fields (the specified sequence of course work) - A minimum of 31 semester credit hours (not including Common Curriculum hours) of academic study to count toward a degree MUST be completed at Paine College with the final transcript for auditing purposes serving as the official record for verification purposes - Final course must be taken at Paine College - A cumulative grade point average of 2.0 in all courses taken at the College (2.5 for The Education Preparation Program majors) and 2.5 in all courses in the major with no grade less than a "C" in any course designated (\) as a major course (designated by each major) - A passing score on the Sophomore Proficiency Examination in English; (to be completed during the sophomore year and/or before graduation) - A passing score on the Senior Comprehensive Major Field Examination - Proof of having taken the Graduate Record Examination or an equivalent national examination (MCAT, LSAT, state exam such as GACE, etc.) as an exit examination
+- Common Curriculum, major requirements, and electives to bring the total semester credit hours for graduation to a minimum number of 124 semester credit hours - Submission of all official transcripts of work completed at other institutions by the deadline as specified by the Office of the Registrar to ensure credit towards degree - A major in one of the fields (the specified sequence of course work) - A minimum of 31 semester credit hours (not including Common Curriculum hours) of academic study to count toward a degree MUST be completed at Paine College with the final transcript for auditing purposes serving as the official record for verification purposes - Final course must be taken at Paine College - A cumulative grade point average of 2.0 in all courses taken at the College (2.5 for The Education Preparation Program majors) and 2.5 in all courses in the major with no grade less than a "C" in any course designated (\) as a major course (designated by each major) - A passing score on the Sophomore Proficiency Examination in English; (to be completed during the sophomore year and/or before graduation) - A passing score on the Senior Comprehensive Major Field Examination - Completion of all course requirements by the date the semester ends as stipulated by the calendar for the main campus - Complete senior project/field paper or thesis

-- Completion of all course requirements by the date the semester ends as stipulated by the calendar for the main campus - Complete senior project/field paper or thesis - Clearance of all financial obligations to the College - Approval by the faculty and Board of Trustees
+- Clearance of all financial obligations to the College - Approval by the faculty and Board of Trustees

 The Registrar's Office presents candidates for graduation to the Provost and Vice President of Academic Affairs who presents the candidates to the faculty.
 This process entails certification that each candidate will have met all academic requirements for the degree prior to graduation.
 The President shall present the candidates to the Board of Trustees for approval.
 A student who fails to receive approval for graduation has the right to appeal, in writing, to the Office of Academic Affairs.
-Failure to fulfill all requirements will not qualify on for an appeal.
+Failure to fulfill all requirements will not qualify one for an appeal.